Barrick's Pascua-Lama costs rise again, shares dive

 Barrick lowered its full year outlook for copper production to 450 million pounds as production was delayed at its Jabal Sayid project in Saudi Arabia.

-Construction is complete at the Saudi mine, but the project, designed to Australian standards, does not meet Saudi safety and security rules.
+While construction is complete at the Saudi copper mine, the project, designed to Australian standards, does not meet Saudi safety and security rules.
 The mine is now expected to start up in 2014, instead of in the second-half of 2012 as originally expected.

 Barrick maintained its total capital budget for Jabal Sayid at about $400 million, with the mine set to produce 100 million-130 million pounds of copper a year.

-The company's gold production took a slight hit from lower output at African Barrick, but Barrick stuck to a 2012 production range of 7.3 million to 7.5 million ounces.
+The company's gold production took a slight hit from lower output at African Barrick.
+Barrick stuck to a 2012 production range of 7.3 million to 7.5 million ounces.

 Barrick's net profit fell to $618 million, or 62 cents per share, in the quarter ended September 30, from $1.37 billion, or $1.37 per share, a year earlier.